Evidence-Based Design

 Replicated Experiments

-Multiple controlled experiments testing the same hypothesis across different cohorts or time periods, producing consistent results.
+Multiple level 2 experiments testing the same hypothesis across different products, different audiences or over time, showing consistent results.

-Replication across contexts eliminates the possibility that a single A/B test result was a coincidence, a fluke, or specific to one audience.
+Repeatedly validated evidence across contexts helps eliminating the possibility that a single A/B test result was a coincidence or fluke.

 Level 2

-Isolates causation by controlling variables and measuring specific outcomes and metrics in the live product.
+Isolates causation by controlling variables and measuring specific metrics in the live product.

 Level 3